 The tax advantages of an ETVE holding company in Spain are unique compared to other countries in Europe.
 The management is cheaper and more transparent, shareholder anonymity is high, and it makes it is possible for the company to work in international markets without having to pay any taxes on the dividends.
 It is not a coincidence that many of the world’s top companies use ETVEs.

 How can we help set up an ETVE Spanish holding company

 Del Canto Chambers will support and advise you on the creation of an international holding ETVE company in Spain.
 We can help determine how the ETVE is best structured and organised to serve your aims and our Tax & Legal team will take care of all the tax planning aspects, company formation as well as the accounting and compliance aspects of running the company annually.
 We can also provide directorship services.

 The partner in the original engagement stays involved throughout the work to ensure you experience a seamless service.
 That connection provides consistency and intimate client knowledge, expertise and proactive advisory services.

 We have worked with a variety of projects in Spain, Middle East and Latin America, advising European and American companies.
 Our team is able to offer turn key solutions managing the whole project with our local partners.
-As members of The Leading Edge Alliance, we work with local auditing firms assisting with tax audits and general compliance.
-We work collaboratively with LEA Global firms, with a strong focus on client service.
+At Del Canto Chambers we work with local auditing firms assisting with tax audits and general compliance.

 Please contact us so we can explain in more detail the tax advantages of a holding company in Spain so that you can optimise your company’s international taxes.